 - To lobby for European Funding in this field

 Following ad hoc discussions between Mario Cazzola and Jean-Pierre Bourquin, it was decided that the existing SWG Precision Medicine would incorporate “Functional precision hematology” to become the SWG “Precision Hematology”.

-Become a registered member of this Scientific Working Group: Apply here
+Become a registered member of this Specialized Working Group: Apply here